jesusbasalloteinfo/jesusbasalloteinfo.github.io/index.md

 # 🌌 Astronomical Software Suite

 As an astronomy enthusiast and C++ developer, I’ve created a **cross-platform suite of astronomical applications** designed to deliver accurate data and clean visualizations of celestial phenomena.

+## Key Features
+- 🌍 **Cross-Platform Design**: The suite is designed with cross-platform compatibility in mind (Windows, Linux and macOS), _**although it is currently only available for Windows**_.
+- 🌐 **Multilingual Interface**: Available in multiple languages to make the tools accessible to a broader astronomical community _(available in Catalan, Spanish and English)_.
+- 🔬 **Scientific Accuracy**: All data is generated using **real-time astronomical calculations**, with no precomputed tables involved.
+  > This approach ensures higher accuracy, adaptability, and consistency across time and location, while also allowing for more flexible simulations.

-This suite includes three specialized tools, all featuring graphical interfaces built with **wxWidgets**:
+This suite includes three specialized tools, all featuring graphical interfaces built with [**wxWidgets**](https://www.wxwidgets.org/):

 ## 🌕 Lunaris: Lunar Astronomical Calculator